The economic impact of the Manchester Beijing route

 Source: Quote taken from a Manchester Airport article.

-The research outcomes were launched informally as part of Steer’s Movement Matters series, where a panel of experts across the domains discussed impacts of the flight route as seen from their varied perspectives.
+The research outcomes were launched informally as part of our Movement Matters series, where a panel of experts across the domains discussed impacts of the flight route as seen from their varied perspectives.

-Our report, The China Dividend: One Year In, was published in November 2017.
+Our report, The China Dividend: One Year In (PDF), was published in November 2017.